 A level diploma Bac +5 is required.

-First of all, it's best to opt for a scientific baccalaureate, or failing that STI2D (sciences and technologies for industry and sustainable development).
+First of all, it's best to opt for a scientific baccalaureate, or alternatively STI2D (sciences and technologies for industry and sustainable development).
 Then, enrol on a engineering school curriculum.
 Recruiters look favourably on general engineering qualifications with a specialisation in "energy" or "energy-environment".
 They also look favourably on engineering degrees with a specialisation in public works, civil engineering or sustainable building.
 Holders of a Masters 2 in environmental management, thermal engineering or industrial energy are also well placed.

 The business is also accessible to QSE, technical or maintenance managers.
 Similarly, recruiters appreciate experience as an energy/petrochemicals workshop manager, energy production manager or renewable energy park operator.
 Additional training, focusing on specific areas of energy and energy efficiency, can enhance the profile of these candidates.